 *These results must be on record at UM-Dearborn for this placement exam waiver to apply.

-College of Arts, Sciences, and Letters (CASL): Students with the following majors are required to take the mathematics placement exam unless they have the following transferable credit:
+The following majors are required to take the mathematics placement exam if they do not meet the exemption criteria.

-- Business Studies as a Second Major, Economics, Environmental Studies, International Studies- MATH 104 (College Algebra) or higher
+- Business Studies as a Second Major, Economics, Environmental Studies, International Studies - exempt with credit for MATH 104 (College Algebra) or higher.

 - All other CASL majors are exempt from taking the mathematics placement exam.

-- Mathematics Studies majors are required to take the mathematics placement exam unless they have transferable credit of MATH 105 (Pre-Calculus) with a C or higher.
+- Mathematics Studies majors are required to take the mathematics placement exam if they do not meet the exemption criteria.

 - All other CEHHS majors are exempt from taking the mathematics placement exam.

-College of Business (COB): All majors are required to take the mathematics placement exam unless they have transferable credit of MATH 104 (College Algebra) with a C or higher.
+- All majors are required to take the mathematics placement exam if they do not meet the exemption criteria - exempt with credit for MATH 104 (College Algebra) or higher.

-For current students that need to take the Mathematics placement exam because of their curricular choices, please contact the Placement Exam Coordinator, Theresa Malcom, at email@example.com.
+For current students and non-degree students that need to take the Mathematics placement exam because of their curricular choices, please register for a math placement exam here.

-The exams for French, German, and Spanish are in computer-based format, while the Arabic exam is paper-based.
+The assessments for French, German, and Spanish are in computer-based format, while the Arabic assessment is paper-based.
 It may take up to two weeks for results to be available.

-If you take a Foreign Language Advanced Placement (AP) Exam, the AP score will override the placement score if it is higher.
-Foreign Language course credit is not awarded by exam.
+If you take a Foreign Language Advanced Placement (AP) Exam, the AP score will override the assessment score if it is higher.
+Foreign Language course credit is not awarded by assessment.

 The College of Arts, Sciences, and Letters (CASL) Foreign Language distribution requirement can be fulfilled by: